If you try executing these blocks of code you'll get an "unsupported operand" error:

 --------------------------------------------------------------------------- ValueError Traceback (most recent call last) <ipython-input-27-60ceaa9fe6dd> in <module> ----> 1 float("Hello world!")
 ValueError: could not convert string to float: 'Hello world!'

-There is no logical way to convert a phrase or segment of prose into a float
+There is no logical way to convert a phrase or segment of prose into a float - there aren't even any numbers in the str to start with anyway!

 1 and 4 give the result 2.0.
 The complete results should be: